 How to do:

-• Lie down with your feet slightly apart and stand on your toes, as when you are doing push-ups, but rest on your forearms.
-The exercise is great for the legs, buttocks, back muscles, abdomen but also for those of the arms.
+- Lie down with your feet slightly apart and stand on your toes, as when you are doing push-ups, but rest on your forearms.
+The exercise is great for the legs, buttocks, back muscles, abdomen, and also for the arms.
 What more could you want in just a few seconds?

-• This way, avoid bending your back too hard and risk getting injured
+- This way, you avoid bending your back too hard and risk getting injured

 5) Side Plank